awsdocs/aws-cdk-guide/v2/environments.md

 The file named `ProjectNameApp.java`, for example `HelloCdkApp.java`, nested deep under the `src/main` directory\.
 The file named `Program.cs` under `src\ProjectName`, for example `src\HelloCdk\Program.cs`\.

-In an environment\-agnostic stack, any constructs that use availability zones will see two AZs, allowing the stack to be deployed to any region\.
+In an environment\-agnostic stack, any constructs that use Availability Zones will see two AZs, allowing the stack to be deployed to any Region\.

-When using cdk deploy to deploy environment\-agnostic stacks, the AWS CDK CLI uses the specified AWS CLI profile \(or the default profile, if none is specified\) to determine where to deploy\.
+When using cdk deploy to deploy environment\-agnostic stacks, the AWS CDK CLI uses the specified AWS CLI profile to determine where to deploy\.
+If no profile is specified, the default profile is used\.
 The AWS CDK CLI follows a protocol similar to the AWS CLI to determine which AWS credentials to use when performing operations in your AWS account\.
 See [AWS CDK Toolkit \(`cdk` command\)](cli.md) for details\.

 For production stacks, we recommend that you explicitly specify the environment for each stack in your app using the `env` property\.
 The following example specifies different environments for its two different stacks\.